MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-add-qna.md

 * The bot created in the [previous tutorial](bot-builder-tutorial-basic-deploy.md).
 We will add a question-and-answer feature to the bot.
 * Some familiarity with QnA Maker is helpful.
 We will use the QnA Maker portal to create, train, and publish the knowledge base to use with the bot.

-You should already have the prerequisites for the previous tutorial:
+You should also already have these prerequisites for the previous tutorial:

 [!INCLUDE [deployment prerequisites snippet](~/includes/deploy/snippet-prerequisite.md)]